De Quervain Syndrome

 Diagnosis of De Quervain syndrome is highly suggested by the Finkelstein test.
 The patient adducts the involved thumb into the palm and wraps the fingers over the thumb.
 The test is positive if gentle passive ulnar deviation of the wrist provokes severe pain at the affected tendon sheaths.

-Rest, warm soaks, and NSAIDs may help in very mild cases.
+Rest, warm soaks, and nonsteroidal anti-inflammatory drugs (NSAIDs) may help in very mild cases of De Quervain syndrome.

 Surgical release of the first extensor compartment is very effective when conservative therapy fails.